Non-stop flights to Bangkok (BKK)

 Flights from Hong Kong to Bangkok

-In Hong Kong, the only airport that has a direct connection to Bangkok is Hong Kong.
-From Hong Kong, airlines that operate direct flights are Cathay Pacific (Oneworld), Emirates, Ethiopian Airlines (Star Alliance), Greater Bay Airlines, Hong Kong Airlines, Hong Kong Express and Thai Airways (Star Alliance).
+There is 1 airport in Hong Kong that has a direct connection to Bangkok, which is Hong Kong.
+From Hong Kong, airlines that operate direct flights are Cathay Pacific (Oneworld), Emirates, Ethiopian Airlines (Star Alliance), Greater Bay Airlines, Hong Kong Airlines, Hong Kong Express, Thai Airways (Star Alliance) and United Airlines (Star Alliance).

 Flights from India to Bangkok